 Are you currently working with pregnant women as part of your spa and massage practice clientele?
 The American Pregnancy Association writes on its site that “Modern investigation and research has shown that prenatal massage therapy can be an instrumental ingredient in women’s prenatal care and should be given careful consideration.”
-Research conducted by Tiffany Field of the Touch Research Institute at the University of Miami School of Medicine, found that “Women who received massage therapy reported decreased depression, anxiety, and leg and back pain.”
+Research conducted by Tiffany Field of the Touch Research Institute at the University of Miami School of Medicine found that “Women who received massage therapy reported decreased depression, anxiety, and leg and back pain.”

 If you are not currently serving the needs of expectant moms and would like to add this group to your client roster, Rick Morgan, C.M.T., advises in “4 Tips for Marketing Prenatal Massage,” in Massage Magazine that you invest in training and credentials to show you have the right expertise and also to limit your menu of services.
-Prospective clients will be looking for someone who is dedicated in pregnancy massage and may be less confident about someone who looks like “they do it all.”
+Prospective clients will be looking for someone who is dedicated to pregnancy massage and may be less confident about someone who looks like “they do it all.”

-Update your website: Make sure that your website reflects your knowledge and expertise in prenatal massage.
+Make sure that your website reflects your knowledge and expertise in prenatal massage.
 You can add a Frequently Asked Questions section or post a few articles (especially those you’ve written) to the site.

-Networking: Look for mom’s groups in your area and offer to give a talk on prenatal massage.
+Look for mom’s groups in your area and offer to give a talk on prenatal massage.
 Be sure to have plenty of business cards and other informational handouts with you to distribute.

-There’s a significant opportunity in offering pregnant women massage services with over 16,000 pregnant moms entering the market each day, according to Stacy Denney author, columnist and founder of the country’s first prenatal spa Barefoot & Pregnant.
+There’s a significant opportunity in offering pregnant women massage services with over 16,000 pregnant moms entering the market each day, according to Stacy Denney, author, columnist, and founder of the country’s first prenatal spa Barefoot & Pregnant.
 Start with a plan as you expand your services to this group.